 8 Things to Tell the Babysitter About Feeding your Breastfed Baby

-Whether you need a full-time nanny or your mother-in-law has offered to watch the baby for date night, make sure your caregiver knows the eight basic principles for watching breastfed babies.
+Whether you need a full-time nanny or your mother-in-law has offered to watch the baby for date night, make sure your babysitter knows the eight basic principles for watching breastfed babies.

 - Your baby does not need water.
 The babysitter shouldn’t give water to a breastfed baby, even on hot days.
 This also applies to juice or any liquid other than breastmilk.